matplotlib/governance/governance.md

 ### Secretary
+- Responsible for ensure that there is an agenda for the weekly meeting at it is followed.
 - Responsible for maintaining the weekly notes
 - Responsible for ensuring that any decisions taken by vote in the SC are properly recorded.